AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 1 Leviathan Redux.md

 *E Pluribus Unum* - From one, many.
 From *within* one world we are capable of apprehending the infinite with our faculties - our minds and bodies.
 As finite as our planet is we have an extraordinary capacity for productivity on it.
 The matter at hand is whether we see our potential and use it well or squander it; engorging in the instant gratification of constant consumerism.
 As it stands there are many who style themselves one.
 They are a corpus or body organizing themselves into a tier of the great and the good.
-They are friend indeed to their pal-in-tier.
 They comprise Leviathan.

 Whatever anyone else chooses to do, you yourself have the capacity to decide for yourself what you want and need in your life; this is the power of autonomy: Start by closely governing what (and who) we bring into our lives, we deliberately and carefully curate every thing, person and moment of our life.
 Then crucially we grasp the beauty of our ecology and recognize is as our common ground; it is ours as much as anyone's.